Earplugs for Snoring

 How to insert Soft Foam Earplugs to Block the Most Sound

 Hold the soft foam earplug in the same hand to the ear that you are wearing the plugin.
-For example, if you are putting the earplug into your right ear, hold the earplug in your right hand.
+For example, if you put the earplug into your right ear, hold the earplug in your right hand.

 Take your left hand up and over the top of your head (tilt your head to the left side) With your thumb, pointer and index fingers, pinch the top of your ear.
 Now pull your ear up and out away from your head.
-What this does is straighten the ear canal to allow it to slide in properly to create the best seal.
+This is done straighten the ear canal to slide in properly to create the best seal.

 With your right hand, while still pulling your ear up and out, insert the foam plug, tapered end first, into your ear canal.
 It should easily slide in.
 Insert the plug far enough to form a good seal but enough to leave the end out so that you can pull them out when needed.